-When registration is successful, on the Configure > Security > Data Security page set:
+When registration is successful, on the Configure > Security > Data Security page set the following options:

 - 1. Analyze FTP Uploads: Select this option to send FTP uploads to Data Security for analysis and policy enforcement. - 2.
 Analyze HTTPS Content: Select this option to send decrypted HTTPS posts to Data Security for analysis and policy enforcement.
-SSL Manager must be enabled on Content Gateway.
-See Working With Encrypted Data, page 133.
+The HTTPS protocol option must be enabled on Content Gateway.
+See Working With Encrypted Data, page 155.